IonutLuca86/Kattis/README.md

 # Kattis

-This repository will contains a list of small repositories and projects based on Kattis problems
+This repository contains a list of small repositories and projects based on Kattis problems